Upcoming events from local churches

 Olive Branch Baptist

-DINWIDDIE - Olive Branch Baptist Church, 11119 Boydton Plank Road, will have a Christmas day celebration on Dec.
+DINWIDDIE - Olive Branch Baptist Church, 11119 Boydton Plank Road, will have Holy Communion on Dec.
+23 at the 8 and 11 a.m. worship services, as well as a Christmas day celebration on Dec.
 25 at 9:15 a.m.
 The church will also hold a Watch Night service on Dec.
 31 at 10:30 p.m.

 Reconciliation Fellowship